kvarak/dnd/docs/_Classes/paladin.md

 ### Naturalist
 You are well-versed with the wilds and their natural balms and remedies.
-You gain 3 skill points to spend on the Nature, Survival and Herbalism skills.
+You gain 3 skill points to spend on the *Nature*, *Survival* and *Herbalism* skills.

 ### Sacred Touch
 When you spend Devotion to use Divine Smite, you can forgo rolling 1 or more of your dice to instead use Ensnaring Smite.

 <div class="feat">